eugenelee97/Products-crawler/README.md

 Results will be exporting to csv file.

 #### CheckURL
-- Search for duplicated url on groupware website, comparing URLs in csv to all URLs on dashboard people'd uploaded before.
+- Simple Macro which searchs for duplicated url on groupware website, comparing URLs in csv to all URLs on dashboard people'd uploaded before.

 #### UploadURL
-- Upload all those unposted URL I want to uploard with given product's code on the dashboard
+- Simple Macro that upload all those unposted URL I want to uploard with given product's code on the dashboard

 ## Installation